 These ubiquitous words speak volumes about how a woman feels about herself.
-They undermine her ability to effectively network, interview and negotiate.
+They undermine her ability to effectively network, interview, and negotiate.
 They reduce the likelihood that she’ll be taken seriously.
-They can have longterm and compounding negative effect on career trajectory and earnings.
+They can have long-term and compounding negative effects on career trajectory and earnings.

 The epidemic of women’s small talking is a big problem for us!

 Here is poet Marianne Williamson’s literary antidote to it.
 Read it, heed it, and start talking BIG!